HazemKhaled/magento-2-arabic-language-pack/README.md

 1.  `cd ./docker/development/`
 2.  `cp docker-compose.example.env docker-compose.env` and update your vars
-3. Optional: Open docker-compose.yml and remove network if you don't have Traefik containner running
+3. Optional: Open docker-compose.yml and remove network if you don't have Traefik container running
 4. Start with docker-compose: `docker compose up -d`

 ### Run in Docker (Production)